OnionIoT/Onion-Docs/Omega2/Documentation/Reference/Libraries/PWM-Expansion-Node-Module.md

-## **PWM Expansion Node Addon**
+## PWM Expansion Node Module

-The Onion Servo (PWM) Node Addon, pwm-node-addon is a wrapper around the `libonionpwmexp` dynamic C library that provides functions to setup the servo Expansion and generate PWM signals.
+The Onion Servo (PWM) Node Module, pwm-node-module is a wrapper around the `libonionpwmexp` dynamic C library that provides functions to setup the servo Expansion and generate PWM signals.

 ![imgur](http://i.imgur.com/aNoYCZc.png)